English Language WAEC Syllabus: Below is this year’s Waec Syllabus for English. Note that this syllabus is for both internal and external candidates.

 In the testing of figurative language, candidates will be expected to recognize when an expression is used figuratively rather than literally.

-B. STRUCTURE
+- STRUCTURE

-Structure here is used to include:
+The structure here is used to include:

-- (ii) The patterns in which different categories of words regularly combine to form groups, and these groups, in turn, combine to form sentences;
+- The patterns in which different categories of words regularly combine to form groups, and these groups, in turn, combine to form sentences;

-PAPER 3 ORAL ENGLISH (50 marks)
+- ORAL ENGLISH (50 marks)

-ALTERNATIVE A: LISTENING COMPREHENSION
+- ALTERNATIVE A: LISTENING COMPREHENSION

 This paper will be a Listening Comprehension Test.
 This will be made up of 100 multiple-choice objective items:

-- Recognition of consonants, consonant clusters, vowels, diphthongs, stress and intonation;
+- Recognition of consonants, consonant clusters, vowels, diphthongs, stress and intonation

 - Understanding of dialogues and narratives.